Office of Student Financial Aid

 The James Lee Love Scholarship is awarded annually to a full-time North Carolina resident undergraduate student.
 The recipient is chosen by the Office of Student Financial Aid on the basis of academic standing and financial need.
 The award is nonrenewable and varies in amount according to income available from the trust.

 NOTE: Students awarded any scholarships from sources outside of UNCSA are required to report the amount and source to the Office of Student Financial Aid.
-If your financial aid package includes need-based aid and/or aid up to your Cost of Attendance Budget, it is possible that a reduction in previously-awarded aid may be necessary.
+If your financial aid package includes need-based aid and/or aid up to your Cost of Attendance Budget, it is possible a reduction in previously-awarded aid may be necessary.

 Department of Veterans Affairs

-In general, students enrolled in courses that do not count toward the specific program to which they have been admitted, cannot use enrollment in those courses toward their enrollment status for financial aid purposes.
+In general, students enrolled in courses that do not count toward graduation requirements in the specific program to which they have been admitted, cannot use enrollment in those courses toward their enrollment status for financial aid purposes.
 (Examples of various enrollment statuses include full time, three-quarter time, half time and less-than-half time.)
-The financial aid award must be based on a student’s enrollment in required courses only, and this enrollment status will be the basis of determining the Cost of Attendance Budget for Financial Aid Purposes, as well to determine eligibility for awards including student loans, Pell Grants or any aid based on a specific enrollment status.
+The financial aid award must be based on a student’s enrollment in required courses, and this enrollment status will be the basis of determining the Cost of Attendance Budget for Financial Aid Purposes, as well to determine eligibility for awards including student loans, Pell Grants or any aid based on a specific enrollment status.
 A student’s school bill, however, will be based on their actual course enrollment, rather than their enrollment status for financial aid purposes.